sybrew/the-seo-framework/readme.txt

 			* Now is: "Breadcrumb trails indicate page positions in the site's hierarchy..."
 			* Grammar: It missed a reference.
 			* Clarity: It referred to something readily available, but it's general.
+		* "This option only has an effect when this site represents an Organization.
+If left disabled, search engines will look elsewhere for a logo, if it exists and is assigned as a logo."
+			* Now is: "These options are used when this site represents an organization.
+When no logo is outputted, search engine will look elsewhere."
+			* Grammar: Full sentences.
+			* Clarity: Shorter sentences.
+			* Less verbatim: Unnecessary words have been removed.
+			* Chrono: When not if.
+			* Plural: More options are present.
 	* **Removed:**
 		* "It's recommended on posts, but it's not recommended on pages unless you modify or create new pages frequently."
 			* No longer applicable.